Ireland will appeal against EU Apple tax ruling

 Ireland is turning its back on a massive tax windfall from Apple.

-The Irish government confirmed Friday it would appeal an European Union order to collect 13 billion euros ($14.5 billion) in back taxes from the tech giant.
+The Irish government confirmed Friday it would appeal a European Union order to collect 13 billion euros ($14.5 billion) in back taxes from the tech giant.

 The European Commission ruled Wednesday that Ireland had helped Apple artificially lower its tax bill for more than 20 years, assistance that it said constituted illegal state aid for the company.